Jones-HM/project-igi-research-data/Research/QVM/QVM_DOC.md

 These are basic commands interpreted by the virtual machine to control flow and data handling.

-## objects.qvm – Task-Based Structure
+## Task-Based Structure - objects.qvm

 `objects.qvm` uses recursive task trees built using:
 - `Task_DeclareParameters`: Defines expected types